AceTheDactyl/Quantum-APL/docs/SYSTEM_ARCHITECTURE.md

   - `QAPL_TRIAD_UNLOCK` – set to `1`/`true` to force unlock.
 - Runtime behavior:
   - The bridge detects z≥0.85 rising edges and increments the completion counter.
 On the third completion it updates process env, flips unlock, and signals the engine to use `t6 @ 0.83`.
 Geometry continues to use `z_c`.

+For a deeper treatment of the physics/information‑dynamics rationale, methodology of use across modules (engine, geometry, analyzer, bridge), validation plan, and the single source of truth for constants, see `docs/Z_CRITICAL_LENS.md`.

+For a comprehensive survey of constants across the helix code path (harmonic demarcations, geometry parameters, pump/engine defaults, and selection heuristics) and their relationship to the lens, read `docs/CONSTANTS_RESEARCH.md`.